AshiInSun/PKS_method/doc/source/usage.rst

 .. note::
     Additional constraints can be defined by adding them to the MarkovChain class.
-The constraints should be added in the *check_swap* method, used to verify if an edge swap is valid or not.
+The constraints should be added in the **check_swap** method, used to verify if an edge swap is valid or not.
     An argument to select this constraint can then be added to the list of arguments in the main.py file.

 Command Line Interface
 ----------------------

-- usage example:
-    python main.py -f ./data/ucidata-zachary/out.ucidata-zachary -o ./karateclub.out
+- Usage example, in the root folder of the package: python kedgeswap/main.py -f ./data/ucidata-zachary/out.ucidata-zachary -o ./karateclub.out

 - list of main.py parameters:

   - Required arguments:

     * -f : path to the edge list input file.

     * -o : path to the output files.
-Will write N output graphs with this prefix as filename.
+Will write *N* output graphs with this prefix as filename, where *N* is fixed by the *--output_number* parameter (see Optional arguments, defaults to 1000).

     * -d : enable if the input graph is directed or bipartite.

   - Constraint definition:

     * -jd : enable if you want to generate samples with a fixed joint degree matrix.
 Warning: only works with "-t" option to follow convergence (assortativity is constant when joint degree matrix is fixed).

     * -md : enable to generate samples with a fixed number of mutual dyads.
 Warning: only works on directed graphs.